TheLaughingDuck/TheLaughingDuck/README.md

 ### Hi there, I'm Simon 👋
-🎓 I'm a Master's student of Data Analysis, Statistics and Machine Learning coming from a background of mathematical statistics and with great interest in investigating various kinds of data and machine learning models, always with a focus on investigating, understanding, and applying.
+🎓 I'm a Master's student of Statistics and Machine Learning coming from a background of mathematical statistics and with great interest in investigating various kinds of data and machine learning models, always with a focus on investigating, understanding, and applying.

-🧠 Most recently, in my Master's Thesis, I have worked on brain tumour diagnosis classification based on fusion of 3D-MRI sequences using deep learning, specifically using a ViT and CNN's.
-It has been a very interesting project, providing me with a lot of hands-on experience with research and model training using PyTorch.
+🧠 Most recently, in my Master's Thesis, I worked on brain tumour diagnosis classification based on fusion of 3D-MRI sequences using deep learning, specifically using Vision Transformers and Convolutional Neural Networks.
+It was a very interesting project, providing me with a lot of hands-on experience with research and custom model training using PyTorch.

-👨‍🔬 I am highly motivated by the desire to learn new things and develop my analytical abilities.
-My main priority is to ensure great quality of my work.
-I consider myself a calm, analytical person, with a proficiency in simplifying and summarizing my results.
+👨‍🔬 I am highly motivated by the desire to learn new things and develop my analytical and technical abilities.
+I am highly solution oriented, and I love coming up with cool use cases when learning new techniques and methods.
+I excel when working on a clearly defined problem, but I also enjoy less clear tasks, requiring an investigative and explorative process.
+I love to learn, to simplify and to summarise my findings, and the joy it brings to teach.

 ### I have experience working with
 - Python (PyTorch, keras, pyspark)
+- Machine Learning
+- Statistics, statistical modeling
 - R (tidyverse, package development)
-- SQL
+- SQLite

 <!--
 **TheLaughingDuck/TheLaughingDuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.